EASP 2026 PRECONFERENCES

 Note:

-Participants (organisers, speakers and audience) may register only for one preconference.
-All participants are expected to attend in person.
+Participants (organisers, speakers and audience) may register for only one preconference.
+All participants (chairs, speakers, audience) are expected to attend in person.
 Exceptions to the latter may be considered for speakers in very specific circumstances.